Sebastiansch/log4php-logz.io/README.md

 </appender>
 ```

-Parameters remoteHost and port are usally fixed, but can bet overridden in XML.
+Parameters remoteHost and port are usally fixed, but can be overridden in XML.
 The token is required and can be found under your logz.io settings.

 By default the following fields are transmitted to logz4php: "loglevel","message","loggername"